xuchen66/sphinx-emdocs/source/serialem-note-cross-mag_aligment.rst

       rotation.

       There are a few scripting commands available related to this function.
-This routine should for more general purpose when different magnifications are involved.
-Here I give two applications examples that was built upon this cross-mag alignment function.
+The routine should work for more general purpose when different magnifications are involved.
+Here I give two application examples that were built upon this cross-mag alignment functions.

 .. _Set_LD_IS_automatically: